 Cold Comfort

-Background: Life can be harsh in the Klondike.
-Frozen soil, harsh weather, and slim pickings in the ground.
-Sometimes a prospector’s only respite is a visit to Dawson City, where they can find hot soup, sharp tools, and many options for top-grade hospitality.
-As a frontier hotelier, your goal is to provide your guests with everything they need, at prices they can afford.
-So build your chain of hotels, fire up the hearths, and dish out some comfort in the cold.
+Background: Life can be tough for a prospector in the Klondike: frozen soil, bitter weather, and slim pickings in the ground.
+Their only relief is a trip to Dawson City for hot soup, sharp tools, and top-grade hospitality.
+As frontier hoteliers, you and your opponents have sailed to the frozen north to offer respite for weary prospectors in exchange for a little of their hard-won gold.
+So build your hotels, fire up the hearths, and dish out some comfort in the cold.

-Here are the files you’ll need to make your own copy:
+Here are the files you’ll need to make your own copy of Cold Comfort

-In addition to the components above, you will also need 24 small dice, money (tiny poker chips are best), and a way to keep score.
+In addition to the components above, you will also need 36 small dice, some money (tiny poker chips are best), and a ship token (literally any small object will do).
+If you are playing by the optional citizen rules you’ll need six tokens and twelve dice of various colors.

 Please Support Us on Patreon